Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Feature coding in large models

 \subsubsection{Cloud-centralized training}

-In cloud-centralized training, source databases are maintained in the cloud, where intensive computational demands is the main challenge.
-Increasingly, complex tasks are addressed through the collaborative use of multiple models.
-For instance, in vision-language tasks, visual data is initially processed by a vision model, and its features are subsequently passed to an LLM for advanced reasoning.
-Similarly, foundation models often serve as core backbones for a range of tasks.
+In cloud-centralized training, source databases are maintained in the cloud, where intensive computational demands become the main challenge.
+Complex tasks are increasingly addressed through the collaborative use of multiple models.
+For instance, in vision-language tasks, visual data is first processed by a vision model, and its features are then passed to an LLM for advanced reasoning.
+Similarly, foundation models often serve as core backbones for various tasks.
 For example, features extracted from DINOv2 are repurposed for downstream tasks like segmentation \cite{docherty2024upsampling}.
-In such collaborative workflows, features generated by one model become input to other models.
-However, during training, each data sample may undergo repeated inference through the foundation model, leading to a substantial unnecessary computational load.
+In such collaborative workflows, features generated by one model become inputs for others.
+However, during training, each data sample may undergo repeated inference, resulting in substantial and unnecessary computational costs.

-To mitigate this, an effective solution involves generating features once, storing them, and reusing them across tasks.
+To address this, an effective solution is to generate features once, store them, and reuse them across tasks.
 The workflow is outlined on the left of Fig. \ref{fig_scenario}.
 First, a foundation model extracts features from the source database, which are then encoded and stored in a feature database.
 For subsequent task-specific training, only the precomputed feature database is needed, enabling efficient access to features without redundant feature extraction.
-This significantly reduces computational load and accelerates the training of downstream tasks.
-However, raw feature data requires substantial storage space, especially with large datasets.
-To address this, we propose using feature coding to compress raw features into compact bitstreams, reducing storage demands and facilitating efficient, large-scale training.
+This approach significantly reduces computational load and accelerates downstream task training.
+However, raw feature data consumes considerable storage space, particularly with large datasets.
+Therefore, encoding raw features into compact bitstreams becomes essential to reduce storage demands and support efficient large model training.